geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.14.1 (2018-04-20) =
+- Fixed the shortcode dropdown button when the visual editor is disabled

 = 2.14.0 (2018-03-25) =
 - Added a loading indicator on the submit button